 The first suggestion is to share the Scavenger Hunt via Facebook and Twitter so as many of your friends as possible know that you are the coolest person on earth and can possibly join your team.
 When your friend arrives at the Scavenger Hunt site and have signed in, they can join your team in two ways.

 The Team Captain has a fancy little tab that notes the word “Captain” on it, cool huh!
-Any team member can invite and add others to their team.
-Only the team captain can remove team members however.
-As such, you should absolute faith in your team captain!
+Any team member can invite others to their team.
+But only the team captain can approve team members and remove team members.
+As such, you should have absolute faith in your team captain!

 The short answer is No. You should not be joining more than one team.
 This won’t increase your chance of winning and will just result in a confusing situation for everyone involved.
 You are only able to sign up to one team using one Freelancer/Facebook account so unless you have split personalities it will be really, really difficult for you to join more than one team.

 The full list of rules and guidelines are available in the “Rules and Guidelines” tab – we intentionally made them difficult to find.
-All the rules can be summarised briefly however: be legal and be nice.
+All the rules can be summarized briefly however: be legal and be nice.
 Anything that breaks the law or our definition of legal/nice will result in the disqualification of your team and a nasty note to Santa implicating you in a North Pole fraud scheme.
 Just you wait and see what you will be getting for Christmas this year if that happens.

 Yes!
 This is a global scavenger hunt!
 Anyone from anywhere in the world can join!
-In fact, many of these challenges take place in different continents, so it even makes sense to get friends from different companies competing in the same team!
+In fact, many of these challenges take place in different continents, so it even makes sense to get friends from different countries competing in the same team!
 Besides, wouldn't it be totally awesome to have an Inuit in your team?

 If you're currently in orbit or a parallel dimension, please contact the Support Team for clarification as to your in-game status.
 Astronauts in orbit may be allowed assuming their exposure to radiation hasn't given them superpowers.